 Spotlight on: Warrington, Rotherham & Hull

-These locations form a line between the east and west coasts of England, marking the start of the Yorkshire and Lancashire.
-As with many northern areas, this trio has found itself in the spotlight as price rises and investment prospects usually reserved for London and more southerly spots shift north.
+These locations form a line between the east and west coasts of England, also marking the start of Yorkshire and Lancashire.
+As with many northern areas, this trio has found itself in the spotlight, as price rises and investment prospects - usually reserved for London and more southerly spots - have shifted dramatically north.

 Viewber takes a look at property values, average rents and landlord yields in these Cheshire and Yorkshire areas.